 Since it was first established, the Trendelenburg position has been used to treat numerous conditions.
 In its infancy, it was used to treat shock and hypotension, including during World War I, where it was hoped it would increase blood perfusion to vital organs.

-However, recent studies dispute the efficacy of this treatment in that area.
+However, recent studies dispute the efficiency of this treatment in that area.

 How do we use the Trendelenburg position today?